Distribution of seedlings to each beneficiary (3)

 Training and education

-Farmers and younger generations are trained in agroforestry techniques through the association’s educational farm.
-In partnership with the Ecuadorian Ministry of the Environment, workshops are organized in schools on climate change, biodiversity, and sustainable forest management, with the goal of making every student an active participant in reforestation.
+Farmers and younger generations are trained in agroforestry techniques through the association's educational farm.
+In partnership with the Ecuadorian Ministry of the Environment, workshops are held in schools on climate change, biodiversity, and sustainable forest management, with the aim that every student becomes an active participant in reforestation.

 • Distribution of seedlings to each beneficiary (1)